elementor/elementor-developers-docs/src/cli/kit-export.md

 wp elementor kit export path/to/export-file-name.zip --include=site-settings,content
 ```

-This command will export only site settings and content.
+This command will export only the site settings and content to a specified file name.